vaultdbai/vaultdb-docs/docs/index.md

 ## Where can I get help?

 Feel free to open issues on the [Github Repo](https://github.com/vaultdbai), especially if you did not find an answer to a question in our documentation.
-You can also reach out directly to the us [Twitter](https://twitter.com/vaultdbai) or email at support@vaultdb.ai.
+You can also reach out directly to the us [Twitter](https://twitter.com/vaultdbai) or email at <support@vaultdb.ai>.

 </div>